maziac/DeZog/design/AddingNewAssemblers.md

 # Testing

-For testing you should prepare an project for your assembler that includes
+For testing you should prepare a project for your assembler that includes

 - 2 nested include files
 - a macro that is used somewhere